npapernot/programming-languages/oop.md

 * mark-and-sweep is better for long-life objects (handles cycles, only requires one bit) but not good for short-life objects (need to stop program execution, runtime proportional to size of heap, ignores fragmentation)

 * mark-and-compact is the same than mark-and-sweep but it handles fragmentation

+**Value semantics**: value is copied upon assignment

+**Reference semantics**: pointer is copied upon assignment

+Java uses value semantics for built-in types and reference semantics for objects.
+C gives the choice: using the assignment `operator` copies the value, and using a pointer copies the reference.